 You can verify your anticipated financial aid balance and account balance online through MySCC Portal's "View Account and Make Payments" feature (see instructions above).

-Financial Aid overage checks will be issued on October 21, 2013 and mailed to the student’s address of record.
+Financial Aid coverage checks will be issued in October.
 It is the student’s responsibility to make sure their address is kept current with the SCC Records Office.

 Avoid class cancellation by paying by the payment deadlines.